noahbliss/Viper4Linux/README.md

     yay -S viper4linux-git

-We also have a package for the GUI! check it out at https://github.com/ThePBone/Viper4Linux-GUI and look for the stable builds if you'd prefer that route.
+We also have a package for the GUI! check it out at https://github.com/ThePBone/Viper4Linux-GUI.

+  Stable package:

+    yay -S viper4linux-gui

+  Development package:

     yay -S viper4linux-gui-git